Sun protectionEnjoy the sun safely - limit your sun exposure, protect your skin and eyes to avoid damage from the sun’s ultra violet rays

 Sun creams are one of the most common ways to protect skin against the damaging effects of the sun.
 They contain either physical filters to block UV or chemicals that absorb various wavelengths of UV radiation.
 Sunscreens are rated by their sun protection factor (SPF).
 This is the relative protection against sunburn received after applying the sunscreen, compared to not using it.
 The higher the SPF rating, the better the protection.

-- Limit exposure when the sun is at its highest point in the sky (11 am - 3pm).
+- Avoid exposure when the sun is at its highest in the sky (11am - 3pm).

-- Apply sunscreen liberally at least 30 minutes before exposure to the sun.
-It should be reapplied at least every two hours and also after swimming, exercise and towel drying.
+- Apply sunscreen liberally at least 30 minutes before sun exposure, reapply at least two hourly, after swimming, exercise and towel drying.

-- Avoid the use of “once a day” sunscreens, reapplying sunscreen is important to get an even coverage and avoid missing patches of skin that may get burnt.
+- Reapplying sunscreen is important for even coverage and to avoid missing patches of skin.

 - Protect lips with sun block.

-- Wear sunglasses, or goggles for skiing and climbing to help protect the eyes from sun damage and glare.
-Staring directly at the sun is dangerous and should be avoided.
+- Wear sunglasses, with a CE mark or goggles for skiing and climbing to protect the eyes from sun damage and glare.
+Avoid staring directly at the sun.

-Children are particularly vulnerable to the damaging effects of sunlight.
-Babies under six months of age should never be placed in direct sunlight and young children should always have a high SPF applied.
+- Children are particularly vulnerable to sun damage.
+Babies under six months of age should never be placed in direct sunlight and young children should always be protected with high SPF sun cream.